How to Ride Transit in Los Angeles

 If you do have to stand, just try to stand in such a way that you don’t block the aisles and doors.
 On a crowded bus, this can be nearly impossible, so just be ready to move out of the way of people getting off.

-10. How do I exit at the right stop?
+9. How do I exit at the right stop?

 Metro trains stop at all stations, so all you need to do is wait for your stop and walk out the door when you get to yours.
 There should be announcements for each stop, but occasionally these will break down or the computer will get confused and display them in the wrong order.
-So if you’re unfamiliar with the train you’re on, you can check the line maps above the seats (note that some trains are used on multiple lines, like the Blue/Expo and Red/Purple, so don’t freak out if you see the “wrong” line map) and count how many stops you have left.
+So if you’re unfamiliar with the train you’re on, you can check the line maps above the seats (note that some trains are used on multiple lines, like the B/D, so don’t freak out if you see the “wrong” line map) and count how many stops you have left.
 Each station also has signs indicating which stop it is mounted along the sides of the station, which you should be able to see from inside the train.

 On a bus, you just want to pay attention to the announcements (or if they’re not working, check your location on your phone and pay attention to your surroundings).
 Metro buses announce stops in pairs; for example, “The next stop is ______, followed by ______.”
 Your bus will either have red “STOP” buttons mounted on the poles or yellow cords above the windows for you to pull.
 Before your stop, just push the button or pull the cord.
 You’ll hear a ding followed by a “stop requested” announcement, and the words “STOP REQUESTED” will start flashing on the digital sign ahead of you and will keep flashing until the bus reaches the next stop.
 Always exit through the back door.